muqsitamir/Forest-Fire-Detection/Backup.md

 # Forest Fire Backup Procedure

-This document details the steps to perform incremental backups of the **media folder** and **database snapshots** from a remote server to a local machine.
+This document details the steps to perform incremental backups of the **media folder** and **database snapshots** from the remote server to a local machine.

 ---